term-world/datamart-solution/README.md

 * number of Pull Requests opened and closed on the above-named assignments
 * number of neighborhood members

-Asking for all names of neighborhood members is _required_.
+Asking for all names of neighborhood members is _required_ and does not count toward your `3` question total.
+When developing questions, think broadly about all of the data that you think is of interest re: your fellow citizens' work in `term-world`.

+It's not like we're collecting this for any _reason_, you know.

 Each neighborhood is responsible for gathering data from all other tables in a relatively quick and efficient manner.
 Most teams will send out 5 representatives to ask questions.
 Remaining team members should begin to solve `data_creator.py` so that the tool can be made available to neighborhood members.